-The provider had addressed some areas of infection prevention and control.
-These included replacements of the theatre table and the sink waste in the treatment room.
+- The provider had addressed some areas of infection prevention and control.
+These included replacement of the sink in the theatre, provision of a handwashing sink in the recovery room, and washable hard flooring in clinical areas. - Medicines were stored securely and correctly.